jackmcdonnell713/Sustainability_Group/README.md

 Meeting times per the below zoom meeting schedule

 Meeting Times
-- Saturday 10 AM EST via zoom  Saturday 5 March
+- Saturday, 5 March @ 10 AM EST via zoom
 - We met this day for roughly 4 hours with all of us present and engaged.
+- Tuesday, 8 March @ 6 PM CST during class

 Team member roles for Week 1
 Jack: X Role